-In principle, DNB assumes that achieving the norms of the growth path is feasible, even with the implementation of the changes from the 2022 round of amendments.
-The existing norms remain the starting point for DNB's supervision of compliance with the requirements in the Single Customer View Policy Rule.
+In principle, DNB assumes that the requirements in the assessment framework are feasible, even in the event of implementation of changes from (future) rounds of amandments.
+The existing requirements in the assessment framework remain the baseline for DNB's supervision of compliance with the requirements in the Single Customer View Policy Rule.

-If a bank concludes on the basis of an impact analysis that the norms of the growth path are not feasible, it will communicate this to DNB no later than 1 May 2023, together with an explanation and a realistic improvement plan with an associated timeline.
+If a bank concludes on the basis of an impact analysis that the norms in the assessment framework are not feasible as a result of changes in SCV requirements, a bank will communicate this to DNB no later than three months after publication of these changes, together with an explanation and a realistic improvement plan with associated timeline.
 The basis is 'comply or explain'.

-Banks must inform DNB in a timely and proactive manner about relevant developments a growth path
+Banks must inform DNB in a timely and proactive manner about relevant developments